SomJagdale/myLearnings/body_awareness.md

-Daily Body Awareness Tracker

-1. Morning Check-In (Right After Waking Up) 🌅
+### **Body Awareness Tracker** 📝✨

+✅ **Physical & Energy Check**
-✅ How do I feel? (☑️ Energetic / 😴 Tired / 🤕 Sore)
+- How do I feel right now? (☑️ Energetic / 😴 Tired / 🤕 Sore)
-✅ Did I wake up feeling rested?
+- How is my digestion? (☑️ Good / 🤨 Bloated / 😩 Constipated)
+- Any discomfort (headache, acidity, pain, muscle tension)?
 (Yes/No)
-✅ Is my mouth dry or do I feel thirsty?
+- Have I moved my body today?
 (Yes/No)
-✅ How is my digestion from yesterday? (☑️ Good / 🤨 Bloated / 😩 Constipated)
-✅ What is my mood right now? (😀 Happy / 😐 Neutral / 😠 Irritable)

-📌 Action: If tired → Reflect on sleep; If thirsty → Drink water; If bloated → Adjust diet

-2. Midday Check-In (Before Lunch) 🍽️
+📌 **Action:** Adjust sleep, hydration, movement, or diet as needed.

+---

+✅ **Hunger & Hydration Check**
-✅ Am I actually hungry or just craving something? (☑️ Hungry / 😋 Craving / 😐 Bored)
+- Am I truly hungry or just craving something? (☑️ Hungry / 😋 Craving / 😐 Bored)
-✅ How is my energy level? (💪 High / 😴 Low / 🔄 Fluctuating)
+- Am I snacking out of hunger or habit? (☑️ Hunger / 🤨 Boredom / 😞 Stress)
-✅ Have I had enough water today?
+- Have I had enough water today?
 (Yes/No)
-✅ Any tension in the body? (☑️ Relaxed / 🤕 Stiff / 😩 Tight muscles)

-📌 Action: If craving → Drink water & check emotions; If tired → Stretch or breathe deeply

-3. Afternoon Check-In (Around 3–4 PM) ☀️
+📌 **Action:** Hydrate first, then assess if you need food.

+---

+✅ **Mental & Emotional Check**
+- What is my mood right now? (😀 Happy / 😐 Neutral / 😠 Irritable / 🤯 Overwhelmed)
-✅ Am I feeling sluggish or productive? (⚡ Focused / 😴 Drowsy / 🤯 Overwhelmed)
+- Am I feeling sluggish or focused? (⚡ Productive / 😴 Drowsy)
-✅ Have I taken a short break to reset?
+- Have I taken a break to reset?
 (Yes/No)
-✅ How is my hydration? (☑️ Good / 🥵 Need more water)
-✅ Am I snacking out of hunger or habit? (☑️ Hunger / 🤨 Boredom / 😞 Stress)

-📌 Action: If sluggish → Move around; If dehydrated → Drink a glass of water; If stressed → Deep breaths

-4. Evening Check-In (Before Dinner) 🌆

-✅ How is my digestion today? (☑️ Good / 🤨 Heavy / 😩 Bloated)
-✅ Am I eating because I’m hungry or just following routine? (☑️ Hungry / 🍽️ Habit) ✅ Do I feel any discomfort (headache, acidity, pain)?
+📌 **Action:** Take deep breaths, stretch, or move if needed.

+---

+✅ **Sleep Readiness Check**
+- Did I wake up feeling rested?
 (Yes/No)

-📌 Action: If bloated → Eat lighter; If not truly hungry → Delay meal slightly

-5. Night Check-In (Before Bed) 🌙

-✅ How is my mood? (😊 Calm / 😒 Stressed / 😩 Exhausted)
-✅ Did I move my body today?
+- Do I feel ready for restful sleep?
 (Yes/No)
-✅ How is my breathing? (☑️ Deep & relaxed / 😤 Shallow & tense)
+- How is my breathing? (☑️ Deep & relaxed / 😤 Shallow & tense)
-✅ Am I hydrated but not over-hydrated?
-(Yes/No)
-✅ Do I feel ready for restful sleep?
-(Yes/No)

-📌 Action: If stressed → Try deep breathing; If restless → Limit screens & unwind

-🔄 Weekly Reflection Questions
-	•	What patterns am I noticing in my energy, hunger, and hydration?
-	•	Which small habit change can improve my overall well-being?
-	•	How can I adjust my routine based on my body’s feedback?
+📌 **Action:** Wind down, avoid screens, and relax for better sleep.

+---

+🚀 **Purpose:** Stay mindful of your body's signals, make small adjustments, and feel your best every day!